EOSLaoMao/bp-kicking-proposal-monitor/README.md

 #### PROPOSER_ACCOUNT
 Account used to propose proposal.
-* Note: This is should be a seperate account controlled by a seperate key, DO NOT use BP account.
+* Note: This is should be a seperate account controlled by a seperate key, DO NOT use your BP account.
 Also, make sure it has sufficient resource to fire tx.

 #### PROPOSER_PRIVATE_KEY
 Secret key for `PROPOSER_ACCOUNT`